appsmithorg/appsmith-docs/website/docs/core-concepts/connecting-to-data-sources/connecting-to-databases.md

 ```sql
 SELECT * FROM users;
 ```
-The select query retrieves the data from the users' table.
+The select query retrieves the data from the users table.
 You can display the query results in a Table widget by [binding the data](/core-concepts/data-access-and-binding/displaying-data-read#displaying-data-in-a-widget) in the Table Data property.

 :::note
 Databases configured within one page of an app can be accessed by developers anywhere within the workspace.